-One place where the wizarding magic is particularly prevalent is in London.
-So Alohomora here’s your complete guide to unlocking the secrets behind the filming locations and book inspiration for Harry Potter in London!
+One place where wizarding magic is particularly prevalent is in the UK capital city of London.
+From Hogwarts themed hotels to little-known and secret bars, if it’s still real for you too, then this Harry Potter London tour is one itinerary you’ll want to steal.
+So Alohomora: here’s your complete guide to unlocking the secrets behind the filming locations and book inspiration for Harry Potter in London!

 As I sit here writing this article, I’m wearing my Ravenclaw Pyjamas and sipping tea from my Hogwarts mug (what can I say, I’m a super-fan!).
 Like many millennials around the world, I’ve been waiting for my Hogwarts acceptance since age 11 with eager anticipation.
 Sadly, that day has not yet come.
 However, in the meantime, there are plenty of Harry Potter locations across the world, just waiting to be discovered…

 Platform 9 3/4, King’s Cross (In the books and films)

 Platform 9 and 3/4 is where the magic truly happens!
 Kind of.
 Though there is usually a large queue of tourists waiting for their picture to be taken with the Harry Potter luggage sticking out of the wall, if you head to King’s Cross earlier or later in the day, you’re sure to find fewer people waiting in line.
 Close to King’s Cross, you’ll find Word on the Water, London’s only ‘bookbarge’.

 Harry Potter Shop at Platform 9 3/4, King’s Cross